Mitigation of quantum crosstalk in cross-resonance based qubit architectures: CR architecture with lightweight resonator coupler

 where $\Omega$ denotes the peak drive amplitude, $t_r=20\,\rm ns$ is the ramp time, and $t_g$ represents the gate length.
 A detailed procedure on the gate tune-up and the characterization for the CX gate can be found in Appendix~\ref{C}.

-Figure~\ref{fig4} shows both the CX gate error (in the absence of qubit decoherence) \cite{Pedersen2007} and the CR drive amplitude as functions of the gate length with varying resonator frequencies.
+Figure~\ref{fig4} shows both the CX gate error (intrinsic error, i.e., excluding the gate error from qubit incoherence) \cite{Pedersen2007} and the CR drive amplitude as functions of the gate length with varying resonator frequencies.
 As expected from the above analysis, under the conditions of negative detunings, high-fidelity CX gates can still be achieved with a gate speed comparable to that within the positive detuning regions.
 Moreover, the results shown in Fig.~\ref{fig4} also illustrate that within the typical range of $20\mbox{-}70\,\rm MHz$ drive amplitude, $CX$ gates with gate errors approaching $10^{-4}$ could be obtained with a gate length of $250\mbox{-}450\,\rm ns$.
 In addition, as studied in previous works \cite{Motzoi2009,Gambetta2011,Li2023,Malekakhlagh2022}, by optimizing drive parameters, the pulse ramp time can be shorter and the off-resonance error due to the CR drive can be further suppressed.
 Moreover, as mentioned before, even higher $ZX$ rates (e.g., $1.5\,\rm MHz$, allowing for a $200\,\rm ns$ CX gate with a ramp time of $20\,\rm ns$) can be obtained by increasing the qubit-resonator coupling.
 Meanwhile, the resulting $ZZ$ coupling can be suppressed below $20\,\rm kHz$, contributing to the gate error at the level of $10^{-4}$ \cite{Kandala2021}.
 Thus, CX gates with even faster gate speed and higher gate fidelity should be possible within the currently studied CR architecture.

+Furthermore, in Fig.~\ref{fig4}, we also show the incoherence error versus the gate length for the CX gate.
+Here, the coherence times are assumed to be the same for both the control and target qubits with $T_{2}=T_{1}$ \cite{Malekakhlagh2022,Kim2023}, and the incoherence error can be estimated by $\epsilon_{\rm incoh}\approx\sum_{q=1,2}[(1/5)(t_{g}/T_{1}^{(q)})+(2/5)(t_{g}/T_{2}^{(q)})]$ \cite{Malekakhlagh2022}.
+One can clearly see from Fig.~\ref{fig4} that there exists a trade-off between the intrinsic (control) gate error (mainly dominated by the control error from the off-resonance CR drive) and the incoherence error.
+Given the state-of-the-art coherent times of fixed-frequency qubits \cite{Place2021,Wang2022,Gordon2022}, the gate error should be limited by the qubit incoherence in both the negative and positive detuning regimes.